MarinaPrice-Dev/MeterReadings/README.md

 For a production ready app, we should think about whether we want cascade deletes, or if we intend to keep data for archiving purposes, whether soft deletes should be considered, etc.

-## Saving meter readings indivudually
-Talk about why we don't save as range